One of the loopholes in the new EPA regulations about to close

 One of the big loopholes in the new EPA wood and pellet heater regulations is closing this month.
 Small forced air furnaces were required to meet new emission regulations in May 2016, but many very small furnaces declared themselves to be large furnaces, giving them until May 2017 to meet the new standards.
 As of May 16, 2016, all forced air furnaces, large and small, must emit no more than 0.93 lbs per mmBTU of heat output regardless of whether they are wood or pellet units.

-Currently, there are six forced air furnaces that are certified, four of which use wood and two of which use pellets.
+In April 2017, there were six certified forced air furnaces, four of which use wood and two of which use pellets.
 The average emissions rate ranges between 0.06 to 0.84 lbs, with the average at 0.411 lbs, less than half the current standard.
 However, as of 2020, this class of heaters must meet a far stricter standard of 0.15 lbs/mmBTU.
 (This is the subject of litigation by the HPBA.)
 Only one of the current six models, the Maine Energy System Auto Pellet Air, emits less than 0.15 lbs, but it has to be retested using a different test method to comply with the 2020 standards.

-Of the six currently on the market, there is a huge efficiency range, from 48% to 89%.
+Of the six on the market in April 2017, there is an efficiency range, from 48% to 89%.
 Both ends of the spectrum are listed as pellet heaters.
 At the top end is the Maine Energy System’s Auto Pellet Air, which was developed by OkoFEN, a leading pellet boiler company in Austria.
 At the bottom end is US Stove’s 8500 multi-fuel furnace.
 (US Stove also has a certified cordwood furnace that has lower emissions and higher efficiency than this pellet model.)
 The average efficiency of the six

 |The US Stove 8500 pellet|